Nivedyam (2007 film): Plot

 He returns after two days.
 That night both of them open up about their love inside the temple.
 She starts visiting the temple daily at night and leaves early morning.
 One morning, a crowd of people find that both resided in the temple the previous night.
 When they come out, Ramappan out of his fury, beats him and breaks his Poonool.
-The crowd beats them up and the Police arrest them on Ramavarma's order in order to protect them from the public.
+The crowd beats them up and the police arrest them on Ramavarma's order in order to protect them from the public.
 From there they go to his house.
 Surendran comes to his house and goes back with Mohanakrishnan's sister.
 Mohanakrishnan goes and exchanges Bhama for his sister.
 Surendran takes Bhama with him and on the way Mohanakrishnan tries to save her.
-Surendran beats up Mohanakrishnan badly and he falls in front of some god idols carved in stone.
-But when he sees Bhama being dragged away, he gets up and fights back and defeats Surendran.
+Surendran beats up Mohanakrishnan badly and he falls in front of a god idol carved in stone.
+But when he sees Bhama being dragged away, he fights back and defeats Surendran.
 Mohanakrishnan and Bhama goes hides in the temple.
-Surendran enters the temple with a sword to kill them, but Mohanakrishnan kills Surendran and gets arrested.
+Surendran enters the temple with a sword to kill them, but he gets stuck in temple entrance and Mohanakrishnan kills Surendran.
+The next day, the crowd and police arrives and Mohanakrishnan gets arrested.
 He assures Bhama that he would return to her after the confinement.